Close Menu

 6. Fleet Management

-Data from GPS installed on vehicles and other onboard sensors is analyzed to optimize routes, monitor fuel consumption, and improve the overall effectiveness of the feet.
+Data from GPS installed on vehicles and other onboard sensors is analyzed to optimize routes, monitor fuel consumption, and improve the overall effectiveness of the fleet.
 Controlant, a pharmaceutical supply chain company, uses IoT SIMS to optimize supply routes and ensure the secure delivery of goods.

 7. Air Quality Management